amagalhaes31/amagalhaes31/README.md

 ### :man: I'm Alexandre Magalhães from <img src="https://media.giphy.com/media/L1RCuTvmJILT2/giphy.gif" width="42px">

-I'm a software engineer.
-I code in C, C++ and VHDL/Verilog languages for Digital Tv (ISDB and ATSC) equipment.
+I'm an eletronic engineer.
+I code in C and C++ for microcontrollers (ESP32, PIC, ARM LPC/STM) and VHDL/Verilog for Digital Tv (ISDB and ATSC) equipment.
 I am an enthusiast for learning new technologies.
 Losing hours of sleep while programming is a real hobby.

 #### A little more about me...